 (206) 546-7618 • 5000 Building (FOSS), Room 5101

-Career and Technical Education (CTE) Dual Credit, formerly known as Tech Prep College Connections, offers high school students the opportunity to prepare for professional-technical degrees and to complete college equivalent classes while still in high school.
+Career and Technical Education (CTE) Dual Credit offers high school students the opportunity to prepare for professional-technical degrees and to complete college equivalent classes while still in high school.
 An agreement is prepared between the high school and college faculty that ensures that credits taken in high school and college are transferable between programs.
 Students who enter this program while attending high school will earn college credit towards a community/technology college certificate while completing high school requirements.

 Students who complete a CTE Dual Credit class (with a grade of “B” or better) while attending high school, and have submitted a CTE Dual Credit application to CTE Dual Credit will receive a college transcript from either Shoreline Community College or another CTE Dual Credit member college: Bellevue College, Cascadia College, and Lake Washington Institute of Technology.

 (206) 705-8725 • 5000 Building (FOSS), Room 5209

 Low-cost courses in reading, writing, and mathematics are designed to help students improve their skills to prepare for college.
 Students in ABE classes also have the opportunity to earn credits toward a Washington State high school diploma.
 These courses, along with student support services, provide navigation and guidance to help students begin planning their academic pathway and prepare for success in their college courses.
 Tuition is $25 per quarter.
 A low-income tuition waiver is available.